Cecil Whig

-The Cecil Whig is a local newspaper that covers Cecil County, Maryland daily online and publishes two days a week.
-It has a circulation of approximately 9,000.
+The Cecil Whig (the Whig) is a local newspaper that covers Cecil County, Maryland daily online and publishes two days a week.
 The Cecil Whig is one of the country's oldest newspapers.
 It is the oldest newspaper on Maryland's Eastern Shore still publishing under its original name.
+As of January 2025, Erik Halberg is the editor of the Cecil Whig, taking over for Executive Editor Jonathan Carter in November 2021.

 History

 The paper was founded on Aug.
 7, 1841 in Elkton, by Palmer Chamberlain Ricketts (father of Palmer C. Ricketts, who would later become president of Rensselaer Polytechnic Institute in 1901) to circulate the Whig political party beliefs in the wake of William Henry Harrison's presidential victory.
-The Whig promoted itself as “Devoted to Politics, Agriculture, The Useful Arts, Literature and General Intelligence.”
+The Cecil Whig promoted itself as “Devoted to Politics, Agriculture, The Useful Arts, Literature and General Intelligence.”
 It was originally published weekly, from Ricketts' log cabin near the intersection of Main and Bow streets in Elkton.
-In 1989, the Whig began daily circulation, publishing papers Monday through Friday.
-In 2012, the Whig began publishing three days a week on Mondays, Wednesdays and Fridays.
+In 1989, the Cecil Whig began daily circulation, publishing papers Monday through Friday.
+In 2012, the Cecil Whig began publishing three days a week on Mondays, Wednesdays and Fridays.

 In 1843, Ricketts was indicted for murdering the editor of the rival paper Cecil Democrat, Amor T. Forwood, in Elkton.
 The murder was said to be incited by a personal political controversy between the two men which began in the pages of their respective newspapers.
 From his jail cell, Ricketts published the newspaper while awaiting trial.
 A jury later ruled that Ricketts' act had been in self-defense because his rival wielded a cane.
 In the September 2, 1843 issue, Ricketts writes, "He made an attack upon us at the post office, about noon.
 Impelled by that principle--the law of self-defence [sic], implanted by Nature in all her creatures, we shot and struck him."
 Two months later, in the November 4, 1843 issue, he announces the end of his trial: "The agony is over--the ordeal is passed--we are once more in our office in the enjoyment of liberty, and ready again to serve our subscribers to the best of our ability."
 Though he was acquitted of the murder, and though Forwood supposedly forgave Ricketts on his deathbed, the scandal and its subsequent blow to his reputation would last until his death in 1860.